swvanbuuren/simple-cdd-yaml/docs/index.md

 Welcome to the documentation of [Simple-CDD-YAML](https://github.com/swvanbuuren/simple-cdd-yaml)!

 Have a look at the [introduction](introduction.md) to get a quick idea of what Simple-CDD-YAML is and what it can do.

 To get going follow the instructions in [getting started](getting_started.md).
+Instructions for building and testing images are provided in the section [build images](build-images/)

 The [examples](examples.md) page features a simple example of a `YAML` recipe.